Connecticut DSLR & Mirrorless System Photography Workshops

 In addition to my DSLR/DSLM classes & workshops, I offer my experience through mentoring workshops for select photographers who's objectives may include transforming their enthusiasm of photography into an income-generating online operation.
 This is not inclusive to people that reside in Connecticut, as I am able to do either phone or Zoom meetings regardless of your location.

 It does not matter if you desire to sell your pictures as Fine Art wall décor, license your images as stock photography, or you are fine-tuning a portrait or wedding photography business website.
-There are a wide variety of genres, and an endless amount of hurdles you need to manage to reach the next levels of success.
+There are a wide variety of genres, and an endless amount of hurdles you need to manage in order to reach the next levels of success.

 My personal experiences spanning several decades have helped me establish a flourishing website based Fine Art prints business, sell a staggering amount of JigSaw puzzles through White Mountain Puzzles, Inc., licensed my imagery to be used on popular national TV programs, and have been published in countless magazines, calendars, and news media outlets.
 My journey began long before YouTube videos and the world wide web were even a thing.